A plan for “how to get over a divorce”

 - How well am I sleeping?
 What can I do to improve my sleeping habits?

 - Am I making time to socialise and do the things I enjoy?
 What would make that possible if that’s proving difficult?

-Tied into your mental and emotional health is your attitude.
+Tied to your mental and emotional health is your attitude.
 This is what will centre you when you start to feel tested.
 It’s easy to let powerful emotions like anger or resentment get the better of you.
-You will need to channel these feelings in a way that is true to you, but not at the expense of what’s good for you in the long term.
+You will need to channel these feelings in a way that is true to you but not at the expense of what’s good for you in the long term.

 - Am I doing what I can to keep it out of the court?